Jordan-Lee-Entertainment/elixire/README.md

 API keys should be used for your uploading program (KShare, sharenix, etc.).
 Timed tokens should be used for the frontend (they expire in 3 days).

-All tokens should be given in a JSON payload, with a `token` field.
+All tokens should be given in the `Authentication` header of your request.
-It does not matter which token you put in, both types will be on the same field.
+It does not matter which token you put in, both types will be in the same header.

 ## Status Codes